shah-deven/SVM-Object-Detection/README.md

 # SVM-Object-Detection
 Train a SVM and for detecting human upper bodies in TV series The Big Bang Theory.

+To detect human upper bodies in images, a classifier is developed that can distinguish between upper-body image patches from non-upper-body patches.
+To train such a classifier, we can use SVMs.

 ## Data
 The training data is typically a set of images with bounding boxes of the upper bodies.
 Positive training examples are image patches extracted at the annotated locations.
 A negative training example can be any image patch that does not significantly overlap with the annotated upper bodies.
 Thus there potentially many more negative training examples than positive training examples.